 An agent has a listing and wishes to show it to a prospective buyer that he/she also represents.
 The apartment is listed for $1 million, but the agent cannot adequately advise the buyer or seller since he/she serves both sides.
 The buyer cannot feel confident he/she is receiving the proper advice on the price to offer, and the seller cannot feel good that he/she is obtaining the best price.
 Of course, there are other matters besides price, and neither can feel right about the advice on these issues, either.
 Remember, there is no duty of loyalty, which requires the agent to put the client’s interest ahead of his/her own.

 We have described the disservice done to buyers and sellers with everything done legally.
 There may be unscrupulous agents that do not handle things above board.
 For instance, the agent may play favorites, choosing to favor the buyer or seller.
 Worse, the agent could pick sides, personally be benefitting from the situation, depending on the day.

-It’s Worth Finding an Exclusive Buyers Agent?
+Is it Worth Finding a Buyers Agent?

 Although it may require extra homework, buying a home in New York is a huge decision.
 Since this decision is going to continue to have an impact on your daily life, the last thing you want is to get dragged down the wrong path.

 Not only will an exclusive buyer’s agent protect your best interests, but they’ll also make the entire buying process much more manageable.
 Because this type of agent is committed to your best interests, they won’t waste your time on properties that completely miss the mark regarding your budget or needs.